DataDog/kics/documentation/rules/terraform/aws/vpc_default_security_group_accepts_all_traffic.md

 ### Description

- Default Security Groups are automatically created when a VPC is created and allow all inbound traffic from resources assigned to the same security group and all outbound traffic by default when explicitly configured with open rules.
+ Default security groups are automatically created when a VPC is created and allow all inbound traffic from resources assigned to the same security group, as well as all outbound traffic by default.
 This creates a significant security vulnerability as it allows unrestricted network access between resources, potentially enabling lateral movement during a breach.

 Secure implementation should not define open ingress/egress rules, as in the following example:
 ```